Halsey Swims Naked In Iceland For Scandalous New Snapshot

 “Love you soooooo much you cant even imagine.
 You are the love of my life,” another social media user wrote.

-“Literally the most gorgeous ever,” a third fan chimed in.
+“Literally the most gorgeous ever,” chimed in a third follower.

 Earlier this month, The Inquisitr shared that the singer dropped jaws in another hot look, that time in one that showed her in a little bit more clothing.
-In the Valentine’s Day post, the singer struck a pose with her boyfriend, American Horror Story actor Evan Peters, and rocked a sexy white bikini as she sat on his shoulders in a hot tub.
+In a Valentine’s Day post, the singer struck a pose with her boyfriend, American Horror Story actor Evan Peters, and rocked a sexy white bikini as she sat on his shoulders in a hot tub.
 It comes as no surprise that the photo earned her thousands of likes and comments.